ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

 - **Locally on laptop**: Not saved here!
 Nothing will be sync'd to your laptop, since the experiment is being run on the remote cluster.
 - On head node:
-    - Experiment checkpoint: all checkpoint data stored at the experient directory level (ex: ``/tmp/mypath/my-tune-exp/experiment-state-<date>.json``)
+    - Experiment checkpoint: all checkpoint data stored at the experiment directory level (ex: ``/tmp/mypath/my-tune-exp/experiment-state-<date>.json``)
     - Trial checkpoints: ``/tmp/mypath/my-tune-exp/<trial_name>/checkpoint_<step>`` (but only for trials running on this node)
 - On worker nodes:
     - Experiment checkpoint: not stored on worker nodes!
     - Trial checkpoints: ``/tmp/mypath/my-tune-exp/<trial_name>/checkpoint_<step>`` (but only for trials running on this node)
 - S3:
-    - Experiment checkpoint: all checkpoint data stored at the experient directory level (ex: ``s3://my-checkpoints-bucket/path/my-tune-exp/experiment-state-<date>.json``)
+    - Experiment checkpoint: all checkpoint data stored at the experiment directory level (ex: ``s3://my-checkpoints-bucket/path/my-tune-exp/experiment-state-<date>.json``)
     - Trial checkpoints: ``s3://my-checkpoints-bucket/path/my-tune-exp/<trial_name>/checkpoint_<step>`` (all trials)

 .. _tune-syncing-restore-from-uri: